-18.1 About NMF
+22.1 About NMF

-Non-Negative Matrix Factorization is a state of the art feature extraction algorithm.
-NMF is useful when there are many attributes and the attributes are ambiguous or have weak predictability.
+Non-Negative Matrix Factorization is useful when there are many attributes and the attributes are ambiguous or have weak predictability.
 By combining attributes, NMF can produce meaningful patterns, topics, or themes.
+NMF is a feature extraction algorithm.